Showing posts with label Agriculture. Show all posts

 Charles Peter (b.
 1897)

 Mary (b.
 1860) and Emma (b.
 1855) are sisters - the daughters of Charles Peters and Jane Grayson.
 The other children were Harriet (b.
 1857, m.
 William John Brown in 1883) and Albert Grayson (b.
-1874)
+1874).
+They were all born in Ballarat.

 I am pretty sure that Mr J. G Gilmour, the 'retired Mallee farmer' who had invented the machine and prompted the formation of the Australian Farmers' Harvester Works' who came from Sea Lake according to a report I found, and William Gilmour are brothers.
 There is a John Gabriel Gilmour b.1876 to a Thomas Daniel Gilmour and Mary Daniel.
 They also had a William b.
 1860.
 According to a law notice in the paper (March 28 1934) Probate of Mary Gilmour's will was granted to John Gabriel Gilmour of Waitchie (a town right next to Sea Lake) - so that confirms, in my mind that William and J.G.
 Gilmour are bothers.
 J.G. married Annie Tweedale in 1906.